Twitter Suspends Weinstein Victim Rose McGowan for Speaking Out Too Strongly

 Observers have repeatedly raised questions about whether President Trump’s Twitter usage has violated its terms of use, including when he has threatened nuclear war or members of the press.

-Twitter reportedly did not specify which tweets got McGowan suspended, but said she violated its terms of service.
-In February, The Verge reported that Twitter would lock accounts that swore at famous people.
+Twitter initially did not specify which tweets got McGowan suspended, but said she violated its terms of service.

+Later Thursday morning, however, Twitter released a statement explaining that McGowan’s account was “temporarily locked because one of her Tweets included a private phone number, which violates our Terms of Service.”

+The statement continued: “Twitter is proud to empower and support the voices on our platform, especially those that speak truth to power.
+We stand with the brave women and men who use Twitter to share their stories, and will work hard every day to improve our processes to protect those voices.”

 “Making Twitter a safer place is our primary focus and we are now moving with more urgency than ever,” Twitter’s product boss Ed Ho said in January.
 “We heard you, we didn’t move fast enough last year; now we’re thinking about progress in days and hours, not weeks and months.”

+Earlier Thursday, observers speculated that the suspension of her account could have been due to new rules announced in February, when The Verge reported that Twitter would lock accounts that swore at famous people.

-A few of McGowan’s tweets fit this description.
+A few of McGowan’s tweets over the past week did fit that description.

 “Bob Weinstein is a POS,” she wrote on Wednesday.
 “They allllll knew.”